everton3x/html-object-model/README.md

 <input id="entity1" class="mystyle" name="myfield">
 ```

 **Html Object Model** offers many other methods for manipulating attributes and children (nodes) in *HTML* entities created with this library.
-Be sure to [read the documentation](https://github.com/everton3x/html-object-model/) to learn about all the available features or read the [API Documentation](https://everton3x.github.io/html-object-model/wiki/).
+Be sure to [read the documentation](https://github.com/everton3x/html-object-model/wiki/) to learn about all the available features and about API.

 ## How to contribute
-Please, see the [CONTRIBUTING](https://everton3x.github.io/html-object-model/CONTRIBUTING.md) section on [project page](https://everton3x.github.io/html-object-model/).
+Please, see the [CONTRIBUTING](https://github.com/everton3x/html-object-model/wiki/Contributing) section on [project wiki](https://everton3x.github.io/html-object-model/wiki/).

 ## Mantainer
 [Everton da Rosa](https://everton3x.github.io)